berkekiran/berkekiran/README.md

 ### Hi there, I'm Berke 👋

-🔭 I'm currently working on blockchain technologies, specializing in developing smart contracts and decentralized applications (dApps).
+🔭 I'm Berke, an experienced blockchain developer passionate about innovative and secure solutions.
+Specialize in smart contracts and decentralized applications.

+Currently working at DappLabs and available for freelance web3 projects.

 #### Current Tech Stack:
 - **Blockchain**: Solidity, Ethers.js, Wagmi, Hardhat